davwillev/stopwatch/README.md

 ### Additional configuration for capture and lap modes

-- `store_format`: This can be one of the following:
-  - `json`: Data is stored as a JSON string. `target` must be a _Text Box_ (without validation) or a _Notes Box_.
-This is the default store format.
-  - `repeating`: Data is stored in the fields of a repeating form. `target` must exist and be a _Text Box_ without validation.
+Data from a stopwatch capturing multiple timepoints or laps, by default, is stored as a JSON data structure inside a _Notes Box_ or _Text Box_ (without validation), unless a `mapping` is specified, in which case the data is stored in the fields of a repeating form.
+In the latter case, `target` must still exist and be a _Text Box_ without validation, as some metadata needs to be stored there (this field should not normally be shown and made read only).

-  For storage in repeating forms, the mapping of data items to fields must be set in the `mapping` object.
+- `mapping`: A JSON object with the following keys.
+All except `elapsed` are optional.
 All fields must be on the same instrument.
 The exact storage format depends on the field type (see below).

-- `mapping`: A JSON object with the following keys.
-All except `elapsed` are optional.
   - `elapsed`: Field name for elapsed time.
 This mapping **must** be provided.
   - `start`: Field name for the datetime the capture was (first) started.
   - `stop`: Field name for the datetiem the capture was (last) stopped.